railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_control.rst

 into :guilabel:`Partial Delivery` mode, the picking order will appear in the list of things for the storesperson to do as soon as any of the products on the order is available.
 To get the list of items to be done, you can use the menu :menuselection:`Warehouse --> Outgoing Deliveries`.
-By default, the :guilabel:`Available` filter button is selected, hence this is the list of available pickings.
+By default, the :guilabel:`Available` filter button is selected, so you immediately see the list of available pickings.

 The storesperson will then be able to make a partial delivery of the quantities actually available and do a second picking operation later when the remaining products are available in stock.